 Tesco Clubcard is one of the leading loyalty schemes in the UK and shoppers are awarded one point for every £1 spent in-store or online.
 Additionally, they award one point for every £2 spent on fuel.
-The points collected are then turned into vouchers which can be spent on groceries, days out, eating out, travel and more.
-150 points are worth a £1.50 Tesco voucher or alternatively, you can get three times the value of your vouchers if you spend with Tesco Reward Partners.
+The points collected are then turned into vouchers which can be spent on groceries, fun days out, and much more.
+150 points are worth a £1.50 Tesco voucher or alternatively, you can get up to three times the value of your vouchers if you spend with Tesco Reward Partners.

-Tesco Clubcard terms and conditions state that “Members may inherit the points or vouchers of a family member who has died by providing a written request informing us of the membership details of the deceased.”
-All that a relative of the deceased needs to do is write to Tesco’s Customer Service Centre to close the account and request for the points to be transferred to their existing Clubcard or a new one.
-They need to include the member’s name, address and Clubcard number.
+Tesco Clubcard terms and conditions state that '[m]embers may inherit the points and/or vouchers of a family member who has died by providing a written request informing us of the membership details of the deceased'.
+A relative of the deceased needs to phone, write, or email the Tesco’s Customer Service Centre to close the account and request for the points to be transferred to their existing Clubcard or a new one.
+They need to include the member’s name, address, and Clubcard number in writing.

 Sainsbury’s Nectar Card

 The Boots Advantage Card is one of the longest-running loyalty schemes.
-It allows shoppers to collect 4 points for every £1 spent and each point is worth a penny.
-Points can then be used as payment in store and online.
+From May 2023, there will be a change in how this card works; shoppers will collect 3 points for every £1 spent, and each point is worth a penny.
+Points can then be used as payment in-store and online.

 Boots also allows members to pass their points to a nominated beneficiary.
 All cardholders need to do is get in touch with the Boots Customer Care team by emailing firstname.lastname@example.org or calling 0345 124 4545.
 Usually, they’ll require the Boots Advantage Card Number, the member’s name and contact details, and the name of the person to whom the points will be transferred.

 Avios allows members to collect points for flights, online shopping, and hotel visits.
 The points can then be spent on flights with the International Airlines Group, hotels, and car hire.